 C2.1.1 Analysis of hundreds of ChIP-seq datasets for quality control

-We have implemented an in-house ChIP-seq processing pipeline, in order to uniformly process all our data, as well as to reprocessed the ChIP-seq data generated during modENCODE.
+We have implemented an in-house ChIP-seq processing pipeline, in order to uniformly process all our data, as well as to reprocess the ChIP-seq data generated during modENCODE.
 Our pipeline closely mirrors that of ENCODE, using similar software and generating common QC metrics.
 Raw fastq files are aligned to the reference genome (for fly: dm3 and dm6; for worm WS220 and WS245) using BWA.
 Aligned reads are scored for mappability and PCR duplication rate.
-High quality, unique reads are fed into SPP [Kharchenko PV et al, PMID: 19029915] to call peaks, with rare exception MACS2 has been used when broad peaks are expected.
+High quality, unique reads are fed into SPP [Kharchenko PV et al, PMID: 19029915] to call peaks; with rare exception MACS2 has been used when broad peaks are expected.
 Peaks are scored using IDR with threshold 0.01.
-A validated dataset consists of ChIP-seq experimental replicates with: (1) a self-consistency ratio, less than two.
-(2) a rescue ratio less than two.
+A validated dataset consists of ChIP-seq experimental replicates with: (1) a self-consistency ratio of less than two; (2) a rescue ratio less than two.
 After consulting ENCODE project members, we no longer use normalized strand coefficient minimum and relative strand correlation score.
 The thresholds previously used by modENCODE and ENCODE, were subjectively chosen based on Human ChIP-seq data, and do not translate to worm and fly due to their smaller genomes.
-Datasets which pass these initial uniform metrics and manual review are available through UCSC Track Hub service for easy access across the modERN groups.
+Datasets that pass these initial uniform metrics and manual review are available through the UCSC Track Hub service for easy access across the modERN groups.
 Furthermore, successful datasets are submitted to the ENCODE DCC and released to public through the ENCODE central data depository (see Section C5).